Wilmox/portfolio/_content/projects/openremote-energy-transition-challenge.md

 The research project was hardly mentioned in the WhatsApp group.
 This was intended more as a recreational platform.

 ## Technical Implementation
-_The technical solution with a deeper understanding of machine learning_<br/><br/>
+_The technical solution with a deeper understanding of machine learning_<br />

 ### Front-end
 The front-end consists of a web application made in the Javascript framework ReactJS.
-The app provides a visual representation of all predictions made in the machine learning model. <br/><br/>
+The app provides a visual representation of all predictions made in the machine learning model. <br />

 The first API has also been developed in the front-end.
 Thanks to this API, OpenRemote data is available in every part of the project.
 The API is set up in an Ubuntu and Nginx docker container on a **VPS(*)** at the cloud computing specialist: **OVHcloud**.
 The VPS belongs to a member of the group and this person has given full permission to use it during this project.
 On the nginx, HTTPS is used, i.e. there is secure communication between the sender and receiver of the information.
 <br/>